 6 Steps to Create a Repeatable Sales Process in Salesforce

-And, while there are many different things you can and should do, we’ll be focusing on the six steps you can follow to create a repeatable sales process in Salesforce.
+While there are many different things you can and should do, we’ll be focusing on the six steps you can follow to create a repeatable sales process in Salesforce.

 Step 1: Identify your sales goals

-For example, a startup looking to land its first customers and will have a different approach than a mature enterprise sales organization that needs scaling an already refined process.
+For example, a startup looking to land its first customers will have a different approach than a mature enterprise sales organization that needs scaling an already refined process.
 Take some time to think about what your goals are and how you’ll be able to measure success with your process.

 Step 2: Outline and set up your sales process